REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Appendix

-We present results for individual subtasks from egocentric datasets, including CMU-MMAC~(\cite{de2009guide_cmummac}) and EGTEA-GAZE+~(\cite{li2018eye_egteagaze}), in Table~\ref{tab:abs4}, and for third-person exocentric datasets such as ProceL~(\cite{elhamifar2020self_procel}) and CrossTask~(\cite{zhukov2019crosstask}) in Table~\ref{tab:abs5}.
-This analysis provides a detailed evaluation across diverse settings, highlighting the performance of our model under different perspectives and task domains.
-The results demonstrate the versatility and effectiveness of our approach in handling a wide range of video types, thereby advancing the state of research in procedure learning.
+We report results on individual subtasks from egocentric datasets, including CMU-MMAC \cite{de2009guide_cmummac} and EGTEA-GAZE+ \cite{li2018eye_egteagaze}, in Table~\ref{tab:abs4}, and on third-person exocentric datasets such as ProceL \cite{elhamifar2020self_procel} and CrossTask \cite{zhukov2019crosstask} in Table~\ref{tab:abs5}.
+This evaluation spans a variety of perspectives and task domains, offering a comprehensive view of model behavior across settings.
+Across most subtasks, R-FPGWOT improves over R-FGWOT, showing that partial transport provides consistent gains beyond fused structural alignment alone.
+The improvements are especially visible in tasks with background clutter, repeated actions, or missing steps, where forcing all frames to match can introduce spurious correspondences.